 Some methods estimate zero yields with excessively high or excessively low values that are abnormal.
-Either those kinds of the estimation methods have a poor fit with bond market prices due to their weak expressive power, or they have an over-fit with the market prices.
+Either these kinds of estimation methods have a poor fit with bond market prices due to their weak expressive power, or they have an over-fit with the market prices.